-ALL OF MOUTHPIECES are offered in BOTH the finest German bar stock hard rubber and Orange Ultem.
+All of my alto and tenor mouthpieces are offered in both the finest German bar stock hard rubber and Orange Ultem.

 Category 2 All-around model: DADDY-O

 I consider this an incredible all-around focused sounding, straight ahead, classic alto piece.
 This alto piece is just SO much fun to play.

 “Daddy-O” alto mouthpiece: Highly versatile and flexible alto mouthpiece that produces sounds that range from sweet, warm, and colorful to modern with some nice brightness, great clarity, and punch.
 That’s why this is my all-around mouthpiece model.
 All the power necessary to lead a modern big band section through modern playing situations.
 Very versatile and classic sounding.
 This is not a “dark” mouthpiece by any means, as dark or stuffy is not what an alto mouthpiece should sound like to me.
 It should sing and ring, whether it’s warm or brighter!
 You can get all the classic alto vibes from this piece, but this has more power, clarity, brights, and freedom in the blow.
 If you need even more aggressive, just go with the Showboat model.
 Its that simple a choice.
 Bird, Stitt, Hodges, Desmond, Art Pepper, Lou Donaldson, Phil Woods, Cannonball, Charles McPherson, and Dick Oats vibes are certainly all available with this Daddy-O, to name a few.
 As always, it depends on what the player brings.